 Vasco da Gama is another popular mall in Lisbon, possibly the one that the highest amount of tourists visit due to its location.
 As part of Parque das Nações, it is located right near the Oceanarium and the Oriente train station.
 That makes it easily accessible – take the red metro line – and you will get there fast if you’re coming from central Lisbon.
 It’s also a great place to go shopping.
 It doesn’t have as many stores as Colombo, but there are over 150, and there are also several restaurants.
 Being one of the more accessible places to tourists, we highly recommend checking the Vasco da Gama mall.

 Amoreiras Shopping Mall was the first modern shopping centre built in Lisbon.
 It has a central location, just west of Marques de Pombal.
 You can probably walk there if you’re feeling energetic.
 Otherwise, just take the metro or the tram.
 Tram 24 goes there, and it’s a good experience to take the tram.
 If it is overcrowded, take the metro instead.
-Nearest stops are Rato and Marques de Pombal.
-Amoreiras Shopping Mall has a wide variety of stores – many of them are high end stores.
+The nearest stops are Rato and Marques de Pombal.
+Amoreiras Shopping Mall has a wide variety of stores – many of them are high-end stores.
 There are also some really nice cafés and a cinema.

 If you could only visit one mall in Lisbon… pick Colombo.